-- 1. The faculty member will contact the student to discuss the situation. - 2.
-The faculty member will then submit the "Notification of Academic Dishonesty" form to the Divisional Dean and the student's academic advisor with evidence attached and notice of the penalty imposed, with notation of "confidential." - 3.
+- 1. The faculty member will contact the student to discuss the situation. - The faculty member will then submit the "Notification of Academic Dishonesty" form to the Dean of Academic Programs and the student's academic advisor with evidence attached and notice of the penalty imposed, with notation of "confidential." - 3.
 The student will be given the opportunity to review the form, the evidence, and the penalty, either in the faculty member's company or in the Dean's office.
-Copies of this form remain on file in the offices of the Dean and the Vice-President for Academic Affairs for a period of seven years.
+Copies of this form remain on file in the office of the Dean for a period of seven years.
 Failure of the student to sign the form in no way invalidates the action taken. - 4.
 The Dean will schedule a conference with the student and faculty member if the faculty member requests it.
-The Vice President for Student Affairs and Enrollment Management or his/her designee will be present as an objective observer at all such conferences.
+The Assistant Dean for Student Development or his/her designee will be present as an objective observer at all such conferences.